sstadt/d20-character-tracker/README.md

 ### Dev to do:

+ - logging off is crashing the app
  - add ajax spinner to all auth component async operations
  - stylize email templates
+ - spruce up the landing page
  - switch off of gmail for back end emails

 ### DevOps to do: